uripont/arrhythmia-origin-predictor/README.md

 ## About the process

 The project is designed to be **easily reproducible**, with all the code and data organized in a clear and structured manner.
-This is why the whole end-to-end pipeline is contained in a single Jupyter Notebook (`project_arrythmias.ipynb`), which includes all the steps from data preprocessing to model evaluation.
+This is why the whole end-to-end pipeline is contained in a single Jupyter Notebook ([project_arrhythmias.ipynb](project_arrhythmias.ipynb)), which includes all the steps from data preprocessing to model evaluation.
 This notebook explains our approach in detail, and can be executed to reproduce the results on any machine.